 6. Laundry Detergent Allergies are on the Rise

 The stronger the detergent, the harsher the ingredients tend to be.
 This can create problems for people with sensitive skin or chemical sensitivity.
 Allergies to products containing harsh chemical ingredients are on the rise, and more and more people are turning to gentler, natural alternatives.
 Eco-friendly companies are slowly making their way into the detergent market, offering health-conscious users with hypoallergenic, chemical-free options.
 Not only are natural detergents safer in regards to allergies and skin, they may also be safer for the environment.

 Finding an Alternative

-Walking around in dirty clothes is obviously not an option, but that doesn’t mean a toxic, commercial detergent is the only way.
-There are gentle products, like Branch Basics, that don’t contain all the harsh toxins yet are fantastic for your clothes.
+Walking around in dirty clothes is obviously not an option, but that doesn't mean a toxic, commercial detergent is the only way.
+There are gentle products that don't contain all the harsh toxins yet are fantastic for your clothes.
 What do you use to clean your clothes?
 Have you, or someone you know, had outbreaks or reactions to harsh detergents?
 Please leave a comment and share your experience!